keithatxxdotnetwork/all-docs/docs/tools/webWallet/accounts/generateAccount.md

 ## Public Address
 On this page you will see the public address of the generated wallet.
 At this step you can ["Add Wallet to Accounts"](./addAccount.md) of the Web Wallet or "Finish Setup".
 ![](@site/static/img/ww-gen-finished.png)

+[^1]: Quantum Mnemonic: derives the quantum-secure wallet, which is not currently used, but will be necessary in the future in order to rollover existing non quantum secure wallets into quantum secure wallets.

+[^2]: Standard Mnemonic: currently used to generate standard non quantum secure Wallets.
+This phrase can be generated from the quantum secure phrase, so keeping the first one safe will always be of utmost importance.